tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 ### Documentation
 * Comment anything that you feel relevant.
-* Document functions on headers using /// or to enable doxygen output.
+* Document functions on headers using /// to enable doxygen output.

 ### Algorithms
 * Use high level classes like Rect, Point, std::string whenever is possible.
-* Use high level APIs, for strings boost algorithm and regex is there.
+* Use high level APIs, e.g. for strings boost algorithm is there.
 * Make algorithms readable and organized.
 * Comment complex ones.

 ### Pointers and memory
 * Avoid to use **delete** keyword or manage memory on you own, always prefer smart pointers.
-* Prefer to pass complex functions variables by referece and using **const** keyword.
+* Prefer to forward complex objects variables by reference and using **const** keyword.